grey-fish/grey-fish.github.io/Natas/Level16.md

 Now we repeat the above process 32 times (use Burp), i get a password that looks like this
 ![](./images/Level16.6_solution.png)

-Note: In the above images, `.` represent numbers, which are not known yet and all the letters are uppercase because i don't know there cases yet.
+Note: In the above image, `.` represent numbers, which are not known yet and all the letters are uppercase because we don't know there cases yet.

 Now, let tackle the number problem first (_its relatively easier_)